This section discusses performance-related topics, such as making the voxel engine run fast. It can be more technical than the other sections.

 Locking is required if you access voxels which are part of a multithreaded volume, like a terrain present in the scene tree.
 You don't need to if you know the data is not used by any other thread, like inside generators, custom streams, known copies or other storage not owned by an active component of the voxel engine.

-The locking strategy is implemented on each
+The locking strategy was initially implemented by adding an

 Editing voxels efficiently¶